Teradata/product-help/IMC/Tickets/Tickets.md

      - **Minor** for all other incidents.
 1. At **Urgency**, select how quickly the problem must be resolved: immediately, next business day, or within a few days.
 Teradata considers both Urgency and Impact to address your issue appropriately.
 1. Select the **Database Site Impacted**, then tell us what's wrong.
-1. Submit the ticket.
+1. Submit the incident.

 #### Requesting a Change

-1. On the **Tickets** screen, select **Create Ticket**.
+1. On the **Incidents** screen, select **Create Incident**.
 1. At **Request Type**, select **Request a Change**.
 1. Select a **Priority** based on how much your business needs this change.
 1. Describe the change you want.
 Be as specific as possible.
-1. Submit the ticket.
+1. Submit the incident.

 #### Submitting a Question

-1. On the **Tickets** screen, select **Create Ticket**.
+1. On the **Incidents** screen, select **Create Incident**.
 1. At **Request Type**, select **Ask a Question**.
 1. Tell us what's on your mind.
-Remember, Teradata treats questions as S4 severity and you may not hear back for several days or longer.
+Remember, Teradata treats questions as S4 severity so you may not hear back for several days or longer.